-Gee, S., Large, J. & Croucher, M. (2019).
-Delirium aware aged residential care.
-A toolkit to facilitate quality improvement for aged residential care facilities.
+Gee, S., Large, J., Croucher, M. and Whitehead, A. (2019).
+Delirium aware inpatient care.
+A toolkit to facilitate quality improvement for hospital teams working with older people.
 Christchurch, NZ: South Island Alliance.

 This booklet was developed for the South Island Alliance.
 It is intended to provide general information and is not a substitute for individual clinical advice.